New Details Emerge About Aiden Leos Shooting Suspects, Marcus Eriz And Wynne Lee

 “He reached out and texted me that the grass wasn’t greener and wanted to know if he could come back to Platinum.
 And we actually told him to meet with the GM and find a location for him.
 But we had no clue this transpired a few weeks ago,” Gregg said.

-A neighbor said he saw the white Volkswagen Golf SportWagen parked at Eriz’s Costa Mesa home, but said he didn’t put together that it was the car involved in the 55 Freeway shooting.
-However, the neighbor said he wasn’t surprised by the arrest.

-When asked why he wasn’t surprised, the neighbor said, “I always thought he was arrogant for one, noisy, did what he wanted to do and didn’t care about anyone else.”
+Neighbors who witnessed investigators towing the vehicle away mentioned that they were talking about how one of the suspects eventually confessed to where the car was hidden.READ MORE: Marcus Eriz, Wynne Lee Arrested In 55 Freeway Shooting Death Of 6-Year-Old Aiden Leos

+The VW is registered to the parents of the second suspect, 23-year-old Wynne Lee who grew up in Diamond Bar.
+Investigators believe that Lee was driving the car when Eriz shot 6-year-old Aiden Leos from the passengers side.

-The second suspect, 23-year-old Wynne Lee, grew up in Diamond Bar.
-She was featured in an article for Kaiser Health News as teenager, where she talked about struggling with depression and suicidal thoughts.
+Six years ago, Lee was featured in an article for Kaiser Health News as a teenager, where she talked about struggling with depression and suicidal thoughts.

+“When I started going through depression, at first…I was just…I was lost,” Lee can be seen saying in the video interview.

+A neighbor of the Lee family, Roxanna Polio, said the situation is extremely upsetting.

-“It really breaks my heart because they are a lovely family,” Roxanna Polio, who lives nearby, told CBSLA.
+“It really breaks my heart because they are a lovely family,” Polio said Monday.